JoeBillingsley/JoeTheAverage.github.io/_posts/2016-01-01-New-Years-Goals-for-2016.md

 layout: post
 title: New Years goals for 2016
 category: me
+excerpt: I like lists and I like goals so I've made a list of my goals for 2016.
+I'm not sure it'll last me all of 2016 but it's a start!
 tags: [new years, 2016]
 ---
 I like lists and I like goals so I've made a list of my goals for 2016.
 I'm not sure it'll last me all of 2016 but it's a start!